ChubbyHunteR/blog/content/post/borg-udev-backup.md

     SYMLINK+="backup-key", IMPORT{program}="/usr/bin/xpub", RUN+="/bin/su $env{XUSER} -c '/home/luka/.start-backup-udev.sh'"

 A thing to note at this point is that the `.start-backup-udev.sh` script only launches the `gnome-terminal` which invokes the actual backup script.
-Contents of `.start-backup-udev.sh` could have been written in the `udev` rules directly, but much less escaping is needed this way and it looks a bit prettier.
+Contents of `.start-backup-udev.sh` could have been written in the `udev` rules directly, but a lot less escaping is needed this way and it looks a bit prettier.
 The `.start-backup-udev.sh` script looks like this:

     #!/bin/bash